lmcastellanos/Combustion_Chemistry_Sparse_Surrogate_Modeling-_via_TAE_and_Gradient-Based_Clustering/README.md

 This repository contains the codes related to the publication "Sparse Surrogate Modeling for Combustion Chemistry via Time-Lag
 Autoencoders and Gradient-Based Clustering".
+To have functional codes, please ensure this repository is allocated in a folder with name "GRIMech_CH4_models_RS3_15_trajectories"in your home directory.
 The codes are organized as follows:

 -Clustering: contains a jupyter notebook with the kmeans algorithm application, it has also the indexes calculation for each clustering strategy.
 The clustering pictures available in the paper are generated with this notebook.